-It is no secret that the current administration has hopes to repeal the Affordable Care Act; the individual mandate that imposed penalties on Americans who neglected to purchase health coverage has already been terminated.
+It is no secret that the current administration has hopes to repeal the Affordable Care Act.
+In fact, the individual mandate that imposed penalties on Americans who neglected to purchase health coverage has already been terminated.
 This will likely lead to less young (& assumedly healthy) enrollees in the pool, which will in turn lead to increased premiums for everyone.

-Because it is possible that Obamacare will significantly change or be repealed entirely, it is worth considering the possibility of buying individual health coverage on the open market.
+Because it is possible that Obamacare will significantly change or be repealed entirely, you may consider buying individual health coverage on the open market.
 This is how many people were able to purchase individual health coverage prior to 2014.
-Before the ACA was passed, it was difficult for people over the age of 50 to buy affordable health insurance because insurance companies were within their legal rights to charge higher premiums based on age or pre-existing conditions.
+Before the ACA was passed, people over the age of 50 had difficulties finding affordable health insurance.
+This is because insurance companies were within their legal rights to charge higher premiums based on age or pre-existing conditions.

 If the protections against these practices are lifted in a successful repeal of the ACA, it is likely that individuals over the age of 50 will once again find themselves paying expensive premiums that will limit or prevent their access to individual health coverage.